-meagan day is a freelance writer who focuses on politics, social movements, labor, law and history. her book maximum sunlight, a journalistic portrait of a remote town in nevada's great basin, is available from e.m. wolfman and will be excerpted in the best american nonrequired reading, 2017.
+meagan day is a staff writer at jacobin magazine. she's also a freelance writer who focuses on politics, social movements, labor and history. her debut nonfiction book maximum sunlight, about a remote town in nevada's great basin, is available from e.m. wolfman, and was excerpted in the best american nonrequired reading 2017.

 she lives in the san francisco bay area, and is taking commissions for freelance work. follow her on twitter at @meaganmday, or email her at meaganmichelleday at gmail dot com.

 meet lee carter, the democratic socialist who unseated the virginia house majority whip. jacobin. november 2017.

 how socialists can fight for single payer. jacobin. august 2017.

 jonathan chait is wrong: neoliberalism is real and fundamentally opposed to left principles. in these times. july 2017.

 democrats should stop obsessing over third-party voters and start obsessing over non-voters. the week. june 2017.

 public banking: why are cities talking about socializing the finance sector? mother jones. march 2017.

 workers allege violations at franchises of the company run by donald trump's labor secretary nominee. mother jones. february 2017.